herme5/ImageProc/README.md

 ## Introduction

-ImageProc is a collection of Swift utilitary methods for PNG image processing through the `UIImage` native API.
+ImageProc is a collection of Swift utility methods for PNG image processing through the `UIImage` native API.

-Sometines icons have to be dynamically transformed, adding to the burden of the designer that needs to duplicate its rendered assets (e.g. same icons that have different colors, that have stroke or not).
+Sometimes icons have to be dynamically transformed, adding to the burden of the designer that needs to duplicate its rendered assets (e.g. same icons that have different colors, diferrent sizes...).
 Nevertheless, remember that static processing and pre-rendering is always better for the energy footprint of your apps.

 ## Demo